Hyperparameter Transfer with Mixture-of-Expert Layers: Related backgrounds

-\textbf{HP transfer and DMFT.} \quad Traditional approaches to HP tuning at large scale require either grid-searching in a large model or extrapolating from power laws fit to a family of smaller models \cite{li2025predictablescaleistep, zhou2026setlearningratelargescale}.
+\textbf{HP transfer.} \quad Traditional approaches to HP tuning at scale require either grid-searching in a large model or extrapolating from power laws fit to a family of smaller models \cite{li2025predictablescaleistep, zhou2026setlearningratelargescale}.
 Instead, our approach seeks the direct (rule-based) transfer of optimal HP from small models to larger ones.
 The core behind transfer is parameterizations that stabilize the forward and backward passes across scales.
 First studied for scaling the width of MLPs, this stability condition resulted in two types of parameterizations: the \textit{Neural Tangent} parameterization (NTP) \cite{hayou2019training,jacot2020neuraltangentkernelconvergence, roberts2022principles} and the \textit{Mean-Field} parameterization (MFP) \cite{mei2018mean, chizat2019lazy, rotskoff2022trainability}.
 Such stability conditions have also been studied via the modular norm \cite{large2024scalable} and effective field theory \cite{dinan2023effective, yaida2022meta, roberts2022principles}.

 The seminal works \cite{yang2020feature, yang2023spectral} introduce the concept of a max-update parameterization ($\mu$P), defined by a set of explicit feature learning desiderata satisfied by MFPs and empirically enabling direct \emph{transfer} of good hyperparameters.
-More recent works \cite{Dey25Dont, anonymous2026completedhptransfer} extended $\mu$P to allow for depth, width, and other scale parameters in practical-sized (dense) LLM pretraining on compute-optimal horizons.
+More recent works \cite{Dey25Dont, anonymous2026completedhptransfer, wu2026hyperparametertransferlawsnonrecurrent} extended $\mu$P to allow for depth, width, and other scale parameters in practical-sized (dense) model pretraining with various architectures on practical horizons.

-Dynamical mean-field theory (DMFT) provides a way to theoretically analyze HP transfer by showing which parameterizations cause training dynamics of finite networks to converge to a well-defined limit.
+\textbf{DMFT}\quad Dynamical mean-field theory (DMFT) provides a way to theoretically analyze HP transfer by showing training dynamics of finite networks to converge to a well-defined limit.
 This framework traces the evolution (in infinite-sized networks) of mean-field model statistics, such as inner-product kernels for hidden activations and gradients.
-DMFT results were first derived for MLPs \cite{bordelon2022self} and later extended for multi-head self-attention \cite{bordelon2024infinite}, transformers in the infinite-depth limit \cite{bordelon2023depthwise}, and finite-width correction \cite{bordelon2025deeplinearnetworktraining}.
-We refer to Sec.4 in \cite{bordelon2023depthwise} for a more thorough explanation of how DMFT backs up HP transfer.
+Earlier DMFT analysis were derived for MLPs \cite{bordelon2022self}, Deep ResNets \cite{bordelon2023depthwise}, multi-head self-attention \cite{bordelon2024infinite} and transformers in the infinite-depth limit \cite{bordelon2023depthwise}.